Kukanani/picky_robot/README.md

 ## Running

+  - You will need to acquire training data from the `linemod_basic_detector`, please see that package for more details.
+The template YAML files must point at valid mesh paths for the detection pipeline to work, since it does virtual renders of objects on-the-fly.
+We used absolute paths, which is not reusable, but ensures that the pipeline can be run from any directory.
+    Relative path support is a major area where the demo could be improved.
   - In one terminal, run `ur5_pusher.py`.
 This connects to and controls the robot.
-  - In a second terminal, run `linemod_pipeline`.
+  - In a second terminal, run `linemod_pipeline <your_template_file> b`.
     Detection windows should appear, showing a camera feed with detected templates superimposed.
   - In a third terminal, run `picky_robot.py`.
 This filters the detection results and signals the pusher to push when and where is appropriate.